Assemblywomen

 Assemblywomen (Ancient Greek: Ἐκκλησιάζουσαι Ekklesiazousai; also translated as, Congresswomen, Women in Parliament, Women in Power, A Parliament of Women, Assembly-Women, and Women in the Assembly) is a comedy written by the Greek playwright Aristophanes in 391 BCE.
-The play invents a scenario where the women of Athens assume control of the government and institute reforms that ban private wealth and enforce sexual equity for the old and unattractive.
+The play portrays a scenario where the women of Athens assume control of the government and institute totalitarian proto-communist reforms that ban private wealth and enforce sexual equity for the old and unattractive.
 In addition to Aristophanes' political and social satire, Assemblywomen derives its comedy through sexual and scatological humor.
 The play aimed to criticize the Athenian government's expropriation of land and wealth at the time.

 Historical background

 In the early 4th century BC, Athens was reeling from the Peloponnesian War and remained in the midst of continuing battles with Sparta.
 Athens and its allies, Thebes, Corinth and Argos experienced over two years struggling to rid themselves of the Spartans with many successes and failures along the way.
 While Athens was in a position to regain naval authority in the Aegean Sea thanks to alliances forged with Persia and King Evagoras of Cyprus, the people of Athens were impoverished.
 For this reason, the poor favored war as it ensured future employment while the wealthy favored peace, as war required disbursements.
 Continuation of the Corinthian War inevitably led to increased confiscations and forced contributions from wealthy Athenians.
 This atmosphere resulted in a material and moral anxiety that was illustrated in the Athens represented by Aristophanes.

 Aristotle claimed that the freedoms permitted to Spartan women in the days of Sparta's successful military campaigns had, by the fourth century BCE, led to Sparta's defeat by the Thebans.
 He observed that at this time, women under the Spartan constitution were not subject to the same restrictions as men, and therefore lived "luxurious lives," while the men remained in military training.
 As a result of this, the Spartan women at the time of the 369 BCE Theban invasion, were "utterly useless and caused more confusion than the enemy".

 At this time, Spartan women were allowed to own property, but Athenian women were not.
 According to Plato, if Greek women ever had the opportunity to govern, it would have only been for a brief period of time, and only in the event of a specific problem or an emergency.
 One example could be in the event of a monarchy or tyranny happening related to a man being in charge.